-PGIML has adopted a group-wide Remuneration Policy in conjunction with its immediate parent company, PFL.
-The Remuneration Policy applies to all staff providing services to PGIML and has been designed to account for the following guiding principles:
+PGIMW has adopted a group-wide Remuneration Policy in conjunction with its immediate parent company, PFL.
+The Remuneration Policy applies to all staff providing services to PGIMW and has been designed to account for the following guiding principles:

-Principle Commentary Service The firm rewards staff for the value they provide and the impact they have on its clients and its businesses, whilst reflecting the accountability the firm has to its clients.
-Expertise The firm's success is dependent on the expertise and skillsets within its Business Units.
-While the Business Units are connected, they are also unique, and the design of compensation programmes are flexible and segmented to respond to the unique talent profiles and expertise of each of the Business Units.
+Principle Commentary Service The firm rewards staff for the value they provide and the impact they have on it businesses, whilst reflecting the accountability the firm has to its clients.
+Expertise The firm's success is dependent on the expertise and skillsets of its employees.
+The design of compensation programmes are flexible and segmented to respond to the unique talent profiles and expertise of PGIMW employees.
 Integrity The Remuneration Policy is designed to drive behaviours that focus on both realising the firm's business strategy and the way in which it is achieved.
-Aligned with business strategy The design and delivery of the Remuneration Policy aligns with the short- and long-term business strategy, objectives, values and interests of the firm, the accounts/funds it manages and the services it provides.
+Aligned with business strategy The design and delivery of the Remuneration Policy aligns with the short- and long-term strategy, objectives, values and interests of the firm, the accounts/funds it manages and the it provides.
 Performance oriented and client centric The firm's compensation programmes provide distinct recognition and differentiated rewards to its highest performers who consistently achieve superior results.
 The compensation programmes are results-focused, differentiated, and driven by individual, team and firm wide performance.
 To support a pay-for-performance orientation, a portion of total compensation for most staff is variable and performance-based.
 The firm will generally reduce/contract its total variable remuneration where the financial performance of the firm or PGIM Group is subdued or negative.
 Market competitive The firm's compensation programmes are designed to be market competitive, enabling it to attract and retain talent needed to deliver on the firm's strategy.
 Risk balanced Risk mitigation is an essential part of the firm's culture, and compensation programmes.
 Processes and governance are designed to discourage imprudent risk-taking and appropriately consider risk factors in reward decisions.
 The input of the firm's Risk Management, Legal, Compliance and Finance functions were sought in developing the Remuneration Policy.
 Policies and procedures have been adopted to mitigate any potential conflicts that may arise between staff members and the firm, staff members and the funds or other accounts the firms manages and between one fund/account and another.
 Aligned with regulatory expectation The Remuneration Policy is designed to comply with applicable regulations governing remuneration and does not facilitate the avoidance of the requirements contained within those regulations.